TensorNetwork/tensornetwork.org/src/mps/algorithms/zip_up_mpo/index.md

 ![medium](C1_factorization.png)

+Above, the index $\beta_1$ is the new index introduced by the factorization.

 As a technical note, because only $U_1$ is needed, it is possible to obtain it more efficiently than with an SVD.
-For instance, one could compute the eigenvalue factorization of $C_1 C^\dagger$ or use a rank-revealing QR factorization.
+For instance, one could compute the eigenvalue factorization of $C_1 C^\dagger_1$ or use a rank-revealing QR factorization.

 The tensor $U_1$ is the first core of the new MPS.